algorand/pyteal-utils/README.md

 There is no guarantee to the API of this repository.
 It is subject to change without a tagged release.

-This repository is meant to contain PyTeal utility methods common in many Smart Contract programs.
+This repository is meant to contain PyTEAL utility methods common in many Smart Contract programs.

 ## Strings